Saturday, June 15, 2024

 Maquela, Maquel, Mac or Max McGee

 Guillermo Padilla was born June 8, 1913 in Puerto de Luna, New Mexico.
 He died March 10, 1985.
 He was an eccentric man with many talents.
 He was a musician, an artist and a rock mason.
 I didn't like him as a child because I didn't understand him.
+He was quiet and he snored and talked in his sleep.
 Now I understand.
 Now I think he probably would have been described as being neurodivergent because of his social preferences and the fact that he was very talented in certain creative areas.
 I recognize this because I too am neurodivergent.
 I am thinking there could be a genetic element.
+I am glad that in my lifetime society has finally concluded that people experience and interact with the world around them in many different ways; there is no one ‘right’ way of thinking, learning and behaving and differences are not viewed as deficiencies.

 This is a painting I did of the adobe house in Puerto de Luna